gukgurgel/language-fanki/README.md

 # Language FAnki

-A app to add vocabulary notes to Anki in a fast way.
+An app to add vocabulary notes to Anki in a fast way.